 Cost coverage is a crucial first step to ensure people can access Mifegymiso.
 That said, right now, policies and regulations that rule abortion access or the handling of Mifegymiso can still make access to it really difficult.
 Can nurse practitioners prescribe Mifegymiso in your province?
 Do you still need to travel hundreds of kilometers to find a health care provider who prescribes it?
 Can abortions be accessed only in hospitals in your region?
-Can pharmacies dispense it in your area?
+Are you able to access an ultrasound in a timely manner?

 As Mifegymiso becomes available free of charge in some provinces, steps need to be taking from all fronts to ensure abortion services are accessible for all people in Canada.